Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Local energy community with CBS

 The operation of the local energy community can be summarised as follows.
-Using home energy management systems (HEMS), end users optimise their day-ahead consumption in accordance with their load-shifting behaviour to take advantage of RT price fluctuations.
+Using HEMS, end users optimise their day-ahead consumption in accordance with their load-shifting behaviour to take advantage of RT price fluctuations.
 The planned consumption, as predicted by HEMS, is then reported to the CBS operator for optimal scheduling of CBS (dis)charging.
-Under the RHO regime, the process is repeated consecutively in subsequent receding horizons.
-Note that, due to changing behaviour of end users from the time inconsistency property, consumption information for the same time interval can vary significantly across different receding horizons.
-To deal with unexpected changes in end users' behaviour at the time of consumption, the CBS operator solves a stochastic optimisation to manage the CBS.
-This model contrasts with a deterministic model, which fully trusts the information reported by end users.
+Under the RHO regime, the process is repeated consecutively in subsequent receding horizons, as shown in Fig. \ref{fig:cbs_flowchart}.
+Note that due to the change in behaviour and randomness of end users from time inconsistency and bounded rationality properties, consumption information for the same time interval can vary significantly across different receding horizons.
+To deal with unexpected changes in end users behaviour at the time of consumption, the CBS operator solves a stochastic optimisation to manage the CBS.
+This model contrasts with a deterministic model, which neglects the uncertainties associated with consumption patterns.